Home Donate New Search Gallery How-To Books Links Workshops About Contact

 Nikon 18-55mm

-Personally, I usually shoot my D40 with only the 35mm f/1.8 and leave the rest at home.
+Personally, I usually shoot with this or the 35mm f/1.8 and leave the rest at home.
 I move a few steps closer or further away to frame, and I'm good.
 The 35mm f/1.8 is a tougher, faster lens than the basic 18-55mm zoom.

 Nikon 35mm f/1.8